-Multi-Media Card MMC/SD Slot
+Multi-Media Card (MMC)/SD Slot

-Your 500 SeriesTM Fishfinder also has a multimedia card MMC/SD slot that is used to insert optional-purchase cards containing additional detailed maps.
-If you insert an MMC/SD that contains a more detailed chart for a particular location, your Fishfinder will retrieve that chart and display it automatically.
-Use the illustration to locate the position of the MMC/SD slot cover, and use a Phillips head screwdriver to remove the MMC/SD slot cover, then insert the MMC/SD into the slot.
-The label on the MMC/SD should face toward the front of the unit.
-Press down on the card until it clicks into place, then replace the slot cover, making certain that the gasket is present and positioned correctly before re-installing the cover, then replace and tighten the screws snugly - do NOT overtighten, as this will not improve water resistance, and may damage the cover.
+Your 900 SeriesTM Fishing System also has a multi-media card (MMC)/SD slot that is used to insert optional-purchase cards containing additional detailed maps.
+If you insert an MMC/SD that contains a more detailed chart for a particular location, your 900 SeriesTM Fishing System will retrieve that chart and display it automatically.
+Use the illustration to locate the position of the MMC/SD slot cover, remove the MMC/SD slot cover, then insert the MMC/SD into the slot.
+The label on the MMC/SD should face toward the left side of the unit.
+Press down on the card until it clicks into place and replace the slot cover.
+Then, replace and tighten snugly - do NOT overtighten, as this will not improve water resistance, and may damage the cover.